xamarin/XamarinCommunityToolkit/README.md

 ## Project Structure

 To structure our project, we have adopted a range of namespaces.
 You can find them below with a short description of what you will find where.
+For simply consuming the Toolkit in XAML you can use our simplified namespace.
+See the Getting Started section above.

 | Namespace | Description |
 |--------------|--------------|